btihen/mailroom/docs/multi_lingual_emails.md

     # process the email inject the message into your application
   end

-  # Your charset handling functions - convert to utf-8 (elixir default)
+  # charset handling for latin-1, converts it to utf-8 (elixir's charset)
   defp handle_charset("iso-8859-1", string),
     do: :unicode.characters_to_binary(string, :latin1, :utf8)

-  # UTF-8 strings can pass through unchanged (elixir default)
+  # utf-8 strings can pass through unchanged (elixir's charset)
   defp handle_charset("utf-8", string), do: string

   # FALLBACK: Handle unexpected charsets